 - 2) Click Apply button to save the settings. - 3) You can click Refresh button to get the latest status of the port mapping.

-Figure 12.
+Figure 11.
 13 UPnPTM Settings Finished-Manual

-12.2.6 Configuring More Settings
+11.2.6 Configuring More Settings

+- 1. Enter the Network Settings interface.

+- Menu > Configuration > Network

-2. Select the More Settings tab to enter the More Settings interface.
+- 2. Select the More Settings tab to enter the More Settings interface.